 25 Oct · 6 min read

-If recent history has taught us anything, it is that business interruptions can occur at any time and for any length of time.
-If you've been affected by these disruptions, you may have had to "pivot" your operations and reconsider your SaaS stack lineup.
+Business interruptions can happen at any time and last for any time.
+If these disruptions have impacted you, you could have needed to "flip" your operations and reevaluate your SaaS stack lineup.

 So, how do you know which SaaS changes will affect your company?
 We recommend carrying out a self-analysis of your SaaS stack.

-For example, you could be using free trial periods to test new software before making a purchase.
-Perhaps you're negotiating volume discounts or other perks with vendors.
+For example, you could use free trial periods to test new software before purchasing.
+You may be negotiating volume discounts or other perks with vendors.